cbarbes1/Rommel-Center-Research/PythonCode/NeuralNet/Architecture_Draft.md

   - Applies normalization to stabilize and accelerate training.

 - **Dense Layer**:
-  - ReLU activation
+  - Uses ReLU activation for non-linear processing, fully connected to the attention layer's output.
-  - Fully connected to the attention layer's output.
+  - To prevent dead neurons, where neurons output zero and do not activate, Leaky ReLU or ELU may be considered.

 - **Output Layer**:
   - Uses softmax to create a probability distribution over categories.